Tuesday, 24 July 2007

 After an hour we passed the stony village of Bertric-Burée with its grey tower, crouched above the road as if in ambush.

-Another hour got us to Verteillac, which we were very pleased to see, as it had everything we required in the form of a fine old Bar du Commerce at the corner of the square.
+Another hour got us to Verteillac, which we were very pleased to reach, as it had everything we required in the form of a fine old Café du Commerce at the corner of the square.
 It also had a château, a church, a restaurant, several shops and even a camping ground.

 Soon enough we emerged into the top streets of Mareuil, just as the noonday bells were ringing.
 Down in the square the weekly market was being dismantled and we sat at a bar with our second coffees, enjoying the sight of other people exerting themselves.

-We saw a sign, “Camping 300m”, unpleasantly reminiscent of the one in le Rozier which stated “Camping 300m à droite” and turned out to be 4 kilometres away.
-In the present case the distance was more like 200 metres, along a patched lane beside the stream (this stream was la Belle Rau, to distinguish it from its more modest namesake).
+We saw a sign, “Camping 300m”, unpleasantly reminiscent of the one in le Rozier, which had stated “Camping 300m à droite” and had turned out to be 4 kilometres away.
+In the present case the distance was more like 200 metres, along a patched lane beside the stream (this stream was la Belle Rau, to distinguish it from its more modest predecessor).